-Identifying children with cognitive, behavioral, social or motor problems can be difficult.
-Problems in development may be subtle.
+Identifying children with cognitive, social or motor problems can be difficult.
 Glancing at a child in the clinic may not identify these problems.
 Obvious and severe problems are actually rare compared to more commonly seen but subtle problems.
 Also, children sometimes do not cooperate with assessments.
-Lastly, developmental expectations change with age.
+Developmental expectations change with age.
 Risk factors change with time.
 A child that appears completely normal as an infant or toddler may not develop skills expected in the preschool or school age group periods.
+There is large variation on when milestones are achieved in early childhood (3).

-1. Developmental and behavioral conditions occur in approximately what percentage of children?
+1. Developmental delay occurs in approximately what percentage of children?

 . . . . a.
 0.15%